-On my daily commute into London, I invariably find myself having to filter a lot.
+On my daily commute into London by motorcycle, I invariably find myself having to filter a lot.
 Some of this is around suburban roads, some on two or three-lane A roads, and some in the tightly congested centre of the capital.
-Today, I’m going look specifically at filtering tips (lane splitting tips for US readers) for dual carriageways and motorways.
+Today, I’m going to specifically discuss filtering tips (lane-splitting tips for US readers) for riding on dual carriageways and motorways.

 Filtering Law – What is legal?